prapun77/AltcoinGenerator/README.md

   * Build your new coin
   * Run 4 docker nodes with your coin daemon and connect each other.
     * A directory mapped for each node will be created: miner2, miner3, miner4, miner5.
 They contain data and configuration of each independent node.
+  * The GENESIS_REWARD_PUBKEY will be used in the UTXO of the genesis block.
+If you don't change it to your own before mining the genesis block you are agreeing to pay me the genesis block reward in case your coin succeeds (Thanks! :p)

 ## What can I do next?